laravel/docs/filesystem.md

 <a name="caching"></a>
 ### Caching

 To enable caching for a given disk, you may add a `cache` directive to the disk's configuration options.
-The `cache` option should be an array of caching options containing the `disk` name, the `expire` time in seconds, and the cache `prefix`:
+The `cache` option should be an array of caching options containing the cache `store` name, the `expire` time in seconds, and the cache `prefix`:

     's3' => [
         'driver' => 's3',